 The World Heritage Convention was created in 1972.
-Spain has signed and ratified the World Heritage Convention in 1982.
-By signing up to the World Heritage Convention, the Government of Spain promised to promote and protect their UNESCO World Heritage Sites and pass them on to future generations.
+Spain signed and ratified the World Heritage Convention in 1982.
+By signing up to the World Heritage Convention, the Government of Spain promised to promote and preserve its UNESCO World Heritage Sites and pass them on to future generations.
 A UNESCO World Heritage Site must be of outstanding universal value to humanity.
-After Italy, Spain has the second-largest number of UNESCO World Heritage Sites in Europe, and the largets number of World Heritage Cities.
+Spain has a large number of World Heritage Sites, including several World Heritage Cities.
+Spain is among the countries with the most UNESCO World Heritage Sites in the world.

-Photos and descriptions of a large number of UNESCO World Heritage Sites in Spain:
+Photos and descriptions of a number of UNESCO World Heritage Sites in Spain:

 - Alhambra, Generalife and Albayzín